WesselSmit/education-portal/DESIGN_RATIONALE.md

 <hr>

-# Which we didn't add in the end
+# Which we didn't implement in the end
 During the user tests, code- and designreviews we received a lot of feedback.
 In the end, we didn't include all feedback in our application, namely:
 * Using Nuxt to handle the routing
 Ultimately, we didn't do this because after doing some research, we chose to continue doing our routing with Express, but to invest more time in clear modules.